TOEFL Home Edition - How to Take TOEFL at Home Successfully

 Browser download and equipment check

-- Download and install the ETS Secure Test Browser on the computer you'll use to test.
+- To use the TOEFL home edition, you must download and install the ETS Secure Test Browser on the computer you'll use to test.
 To fully install the browser, run the file after downloading it.
 You can close the browser once you see the following message: "Success!
 You have installed the ETS secure test browser."

 - Run the ProctorU® Equipment Check from the computer you'll use to test.
 If you fail the equipment check, you must fix any issues before test day.
 Live ProctorU representatives are available to help.